 OutSystems Platform uses .NET connection pooling to connect to SQL Server databases.
 This is done using System.Data.SqlClient.

-By default, OutSystems only uses the parameters explicitly needed to connect (Data Source, Initial Catalog, and the clauses needed for authentication (either Integrated Security=true or a combination of User ID and Password).
-For everything else, OutSystems relies on defaults - and these work for almost all of the use cases.
+By default, OutSystems only uses the parameters explicitly needed to connect and the clauses needed for authentication (either Integrated Security=true or a combination of User ID and Password).
+For everything else, OutSystems relies on defaults - and these work for most use cases.
 However, in certain scenarios, tuning may be needed in the form of customizing the connection string.

 This article guides towards that customization.
 It explains where such customization can be made, and brings some alerts on what customization to avoid.

-This article is not aimed at teaching how to fine-tune the connection strings.
+This article isn't aimed at teaching how to fine-tune the connection strings.
 Unless advised for it by an expert on the matter, customers should leave the defaults provided by the platform.